Millennials at the Workplace- Sharing Space across generations.

-Millennials are given many synonyms across the internet so people can understand them better- lazy, entitled, low on attention span, lack respect, hard to manage, and the list can go on but you would still not have understood what millennials really are.
+Millennials at work are given many synonyms across the internet so people can understand them better.
+Lazy, entitled, low on attention span, lack respect, hard to manage, and the list can go on but you would still not have understood what millennials really are.

 Having said that, being a millennial myself, I must admit that we could be quite a challenge to manage at a workplace, it can get quite tedious to understand what we really want, and hence, job satisfaction levels amongst millennials can be pretty low.